 Missouri Magazine: Who is the most interesting person you’ve met in Missouri?

 John Thompson: I met Jason Bateman one time at Stewarts Restaurant on the strip in Lake Ozark.
-He was there ordering one of their eating.
+He was there ordering one of their giant cinnamon rolls.

 Missouri Magazine: What is something interesting that most people don’t know about you?